jmpinney/compost/README.md

 3. To detect broken links, click the extension on the toolbar.

 # Issues
-This has some rough edges and a couple issues I'm working on:
+This has some rough edges and a couple issues I'm working through:
 - Extremely slow on sites with more than a few hundred links
 - Doesn't persist list of broken links when popup is closed and reopened
 - Ugly UI is ugly